 Borenius advised Exilion in the acquisition and hotel conversion of the administrative wing of the Helsinki Central Railway Station

-We advised Exilion on a project where Exilion Asemahotellit Ky, a limited partnership managed by Exilion with pension institutions Elo, VER and Veritas as investors, seeks to acquire the administrative wing of the Helsinki Central Railway Station.
+We advised Exilion on the EUR 130 million project where Exilion Asemahotellit Ky, a limited partnership managed by Exilion with pension institutions Elo, VER and Veritas as investors, seeks to acquire the administrative wing of the Helsinki Central Railway Station.

 The administrative wing, where the headquarters of the Finnish national railway company (VR) are located, will be converted into a hotel run by Scandic, the largest Nordic hotel operator.
 The hotel will have almost 500 rooms and be approximately 25,000 square metres in size, making it one of the largest hotels in Finland.
 VR will vacate the property in the spring of 2018, after which the refurbishment and conversion work will begin.
 The hotel is expected to open in 2020.